matiasurbano/release-retention-app/README.md

 - A **Deployment** is invalid and not considered when:
   - it has non exiting ENVIRONMENT ID
   - it has non existing Release/Project combination

+### Ideas

+I wrote down a number of ideas that I woukd love to discuss with the team during the interview.